plancksecurity/foundation-planckCoreV3/README.md

 Each file includes a notice near its beginning, that indicates the applicable license.
 If you wish to license the p≡p Engine under different terms, please contact <mailto:council@pep.foundation>.

-src/pEp_rmd160.c is adapted from LibTomCrypt by Tom St Denis, which was released by its authors into the public domain.
+src/pEp_rmd160.c is adapted from LibTomCrypt by Tom St Denis and contributors, which was released by its authors into the public domain.

 # Contact
 The p≡p foundation and the developers of the p≡p Engine can be reached as detailed here: <https://pep.foundation/contact-us/index.html>.